Classes of topological qubits from low-dimensional quantum spin systems: 1D VBS qubits

-\subsubsection{1D SU($N$) VBS qubits}
+\subsection{1D SU($N$) VBS qubits}

 In this section, we study qubits using various 1D SU($N$) VBS models~\cite{AKLT87}.
-Difference from SU(2) case, there are more degree of freedoms and, as a result, non-standard (i.e., non-Clifford~\cite{NC00}) logical operations exist naturally.
+Difference from SU(2) case, there are more degree of freedoms and, as a result, non-standard (i.e., non-Clifford~\cite{NC00}) logical operations exist naturally, and we find there are three types of encodings, see Table~\ref{tab:vbsqs}.

 For SU(2), irreps are classified into two classes: integer spins as linear reps of $SO(3)=SU(2)/\mathbb{Z}_2$, half-integer spins as projective reps of SO(3).
 Tensor product of two half-integer spins leads to a direct sum of integer spins.
 For SU($N$), irreps are classified into $N$ classes according to their congruence classes~\cite{Ram10}.
 Let $[\lambda]$ be the congruence class of a rep $\lambda$, then $[\lambda]\in \{[0],[1],\dots,[N-1]\}$.
 For example, for SU(3), irrep $\mathbf{3}$ belongs to the class [1], irrep $\mathbf{\bar{3}}$ belongs to the class [2], irrep $\mathbf{8}$ belongs to the class [0].
 A simple way to find the congruence class of an irrep is that it is the number of boxes in its Young tabular modular $N$.